 When Do I Order The Home Inspection?

-The Home Inspector is hired just after you and the seller agree on a price and the home enters the escrow period.
-Usually, within the first five days, an inspection is done and they deliver the report one to three days after the inspection.
+The Home Inspector is hired just after you and the seller agree on a price, and the home enters into a contract.
+Usually, within the first five days, an inspection is done, and they deliver the report two to three days after the inspection.
 Most people complete the Home Inspection before they order the Appraisal.

 Does A Lender Require A Home Inspection In California?

 Usually not.
-It’s been my experience that a lender will only require the report if the Appraiser makes a note in the appraisal report that there is an issue with the home.
-A cracked foundation, rotting wood, visible water damage inside, etc.
+It’s been my experience that a lender will only require the Home Inspection report if the Appraiser makes a note in the appraisal report that there is an issue with the home—a cracked foundation, rotting wood, visible water damage inside, etc.

-A Pest Inspection is a bit different than a Home Inspection and is usually done by two different people/companies.
-If in your Home Inspection report there is a note that the inspector saw evidence of pest damage or just that pest might be an issue then you would want to order a Pest Inspection.
+No. A Pest Inspection is a bit different than a Home Inspection and is usually done by two different people/companies.
+If, in your Home Inspection report, there is a note that the inspector saw evidence of pest damage or just that pest might be an issue, then you would want to order a Pest Inspection.

 The job of the Pest Inspector is not only to find bugs and animals but also to determine if they caused any damage.
 And if they are present and/or caused some damage, then the inspector will offer a way to solve and repair the problem.

 Foundation Inspection Report

-If your Home Inspector claimed that there might be an issue with the foundation then you’ll want to obtain a Foundation Inspection report from a structural engineer.
-Sounds expensive but it’s way less money than buying a home that needs a massive amount of foundation work.
+If your Home Inspector claimed that there might be an issue with the home’s foundation, then you’ll want to obtain a Foundation Inspection report from a structural engineer.2 It sounds expensive, but it’s way less money than buying a home that needs massive foundation work.

-The cost of the Foundation Inspection varies from city to city but generally should not run more than $400 – $500.
-Repairing a foundation could end up costing thousands and thousands of dollars so if there is a potential issue make sure you obtain a Foundation Inspection report.
+The Foundation Inspection costs vary from city to city but generally should not run more than $1,000.
+Repairing a foundation could end up costing s significant amount of money, so if there is a potential issue, you’ll want to spend the money on a Foundation Inspection report so that you know exactly what’s going on.

 Will A Home Inspection Affect My Mortgage Rate?